vidyasj18/ImageClassification-FederatedLearning/README.md

 ```

 ## Model Architecture
-This project uses a simple Convolutional Neural Network (CNN) designed for the CIFAR-10 dataset.
+This task uses a simple Convolutional Neural Network (CNN) designed for the CIFAR-10 dataset.

 - 2 Convolution layers - Applies filters of size 3×3.
 And detects low-level features like edges, textures, corners
 - MaxPooling - Reduces image size by taking the maximum value in a region (usually 2×2).